 }

-The output in the application confirms that the operation is successful.
+The output in the application confirms that the operation has been successful.

 Conclusion